thierbig/Auctionator-3.3.5-Fixed/README.md

 - Alt-right click to list items from bag (can't do right click because of game limitation) (might not work becauxse of other addons)
 - Fix performance bug when changing zones

+## Remaining Issues
+-Fix .xml positions on the sell tab history for visual enhancement -Fix lua errors conflicts for some addons/users
+-Fix alt click issue for some users

+If anyone wants to do a PR, it would be appreciated although the addon is in a good state now except for people having critical issues with addons conflicts

 See the screenshot for modern inventory for ultra fast listing
 <img width="1495" height="780" alt="image" src="https://github.com/user-attachments/assets/1ab30eab-9207-44e3-8e23-8865279f25ac" />